Lesson 1

 capability to access an Oracle database through a Web-based front-end.
 Today, large Web sites such as e-Bay support hundreds of

-This module will explore the techniques for using an Oracle database on the Web and look at some of the most important issues
+Oracle transactions a minute via Web-based interfaces.
+This module will explore the techniques for using an Oracle database on the Web and look at some of the most important issues surrounding the use of Web pages to access Oracle databases.
+When you have completed this module, you will be able to:

-Ever since Oracle release 7.3, we see the ability to interface Oracle databases with Web applications.
 It is very important to remember as we go through this module that the only difference between a Web-based application and a standard SQL*Forms application is that we are using the Internet as the front end.
 We always need to bear in mind that Oracle applications are essentially no different simply because they are using the Web as their front end.
 In this module we are going to be taking look at new features that can be used with Oracle Web server products, and techniques that the DBA can use to ensure that they get the best performance and response time, when using the Internet as a front-end for their Oracle databases

 - Describe how Web applications connect to an Oracle database